 • Scholarships for recipients employed or sponsored by a non-profit organization shall not exceed $750.

 • A Leadership Academy student who receives a scholarship is required to complete all Leadership Academy requirements for attendance and graduation during the year he/she was admitted to Leadership Academy.
 Scholarship funds cannot be carried over to subsequent Academy classes or subsequent applicants from the same organization.

-• Distribution of Leadership Academy scholarships are dependent upon the funds that are available for scholarships.
+• Distribution of Leadership Academy scholarships is dependent upon the funds that are available for scholarships.
 The availability of scholarships is not guaranteed from year to year.

 • The recommendation of the Lake Superior Leadership Academy Steering Committee regarding scholarships is final.

 “I had a fantastic time learning about local community business, government, schools, media, the justice system, etc., from some of the most respected community leaders throughout Marquette County.
 I make use of something I have learned, just about every day in the office.”

 “The Lake Superior Leadership Academy was an awesome experience.
 I would highly recommend anyone to participate.
 I’ve lived in Marquette my whole life and got to see parts of my community that I’ve never had to chance to or even knew about before.
 I also built relationships/friendships with other leaders in the community that will last a lifetime.”